Leprechaun Canyon | North Wash

 Route

-I recommend doing the three forks in the following order: right, left, then middle.
-Right is very straight forward and a good introduction, left has a bit of tricky anchor work, and middle is the most difficult.
+I recommend doing the three forks in the following order: East Fork, Left Fork, then Middle Fork.
+East Fork is the most straight forward in my opinion, and a good introduction, left can have a bit of tricky anchor work, and middle is the most difficult.

 Approach (Hikers)